 “Bosque de Chapultepec” (Chapultepec Forest) in Mexico City, is the largest city park in the Western Hemisphere and is often referred to as Mexico City’s lungs.
 Centered on a rock formation called Chapultepec Hill, the park offers an immense space for recreation in addition to its many monuments, historic sites, and cultural venues.
+Below are some suggested loops.
+ADD-ON: Combine with our Av.
+Reforma/’Runseeing’ Tour.

 Main Route 3.6 mile loop